-Becoming a member provides the opportunity to learn more about God, to wrestle with & clarify what you believe and to participate fully in the decisions made by the congregation.
+Membership provides the opportunity to learn more about God, to wrestle with and clarify what you believe and to participate fully in the decisions made by the congregation.
 Becoming a member affirms your commitment to God and to the community of God’s people.
 It is also a commitment to a particular part of God’s family that nurtures and invests in your growing faith.
-SCAPC views membership as one step in a life-long discipleship process.
-Thus, becoming a member is not so much about meeting certain requirements and having your name placed on a roll, as it is about taking up the journey of Christian discipleship with the people of this congregation.
-The membership process is designed to introduce you to our community, equip you to navigate comfortably within it and prepare you to join with us in the goal of becoming daily more like Christ!

 Do I need to be baptized in order to join the church?

 Yes.
 Your baptism could have taken place when you were an infant, child or adult; it could have taken place at a non-Presbyterian church.
-That’s okay.
-But, if you haven’t been baptized, then you need to be baptized, in order to be a member.
-Let one of the elders or pastors know that you need to be baptized, and we can easily arrange for it.
+If you haven’t been baptized, you will need to be baptized to be a member.
+Contact the church office or let one of the pastors know that you need to be baptized, and we can easily arrange for it.